University of Wisconsin - Madison

-Michael Promisel is a Ph.D. candiate in Political Science at the University of Wisconsin-Madison.
-Michael's research is rooted in the history of political thought with particular focus on the classical and American traditions.
+Michael Promisel is a Ph.D.
+Candidate in Political Science at the University of Wisconsin-Madison.
+Michael's research is grounded in the history of political thought with particular focus on the classical and American traditions.
 His work draws on these traditions to reflect on timely questions concerning political leadership, virtue ethics, and the relationship between religion and politics.
-His dissertation, Paragons of Political Leadership, proposes a framework for understanding the ethical character of political leadership and examines the work of Aristotle, Cicero, Machiavelli, and Thomas More.
+His dissertation, Paragons of Political Leadership, proposes a framework for understanding the ethical character of political leadership and includes chapters on Aristotle, Cicero, Machiavelli, and Thomas More.
 Michael's scholarship has appeared in the Review of Politics, VoegelinView, and the American Journal of Political Science (forthcoming).

 Institute for Humane Studies Ph.D.
 Scholarship